 For some students, this help may come in the form of a Registered Education Savings Plan (RESP) which was set up for them by parents or relatives.
 General information about RESPs is available on the federal government's Canlearn website, and Student Records provides information about how to have your RESP forms completed by Enrolment Services.

-Parents looking for more information about helping their children through school should refer to our Financial Roadmap for Parents.
+Parents looking for more information about helping their children through school should refer to our Financial Roadmap for Parents (PDF).

 What if my parents can't help?

 Working part-time is a great way to help finance your education.
 McGill has on-campus work programs for both domestic and international students.
-Find out more on the Work Study Program.
+Find out more about the Work Study Program.

 Scholarships and Financial Aid programs